-About our leaflets
+About our mental health information

-Who are we?
+Who we are

 The Royal College of Psychiatrists is the main professional body

 for psychiatrists in the UK.
 We have a world-wide membership.

 Public education is one of the central tasks of the College.
 We

 believe that everyone needs knowledge to make informed decisions